 It gets even more interesting when a third person, the Rescuer, enters the fray.

 The Rescuer: The rescuer’s line is “Let me help you.”
 A classic enabler, the Rescuer feels guilty if he doesn’t come to the rescue.
-But his rescuing has negative effects: It keeps the Victim dependent and gives the Victim permission to fail.
+Or she satisfies her feelings of self-worth by rescuing.
+Rescuing adds to the dysfunction: It keeps the Victim dependent and gives the Victim permission to fail.
 When The Rescuer focuses his energy on someone else, it enables him to ignore his own pain and suffering.

 In order for this to work, each person must take on a role.
 Karpman defined them as: Persecutor, Rescuer, and Victim.

 People will hang onto these roles because they experience a twisted kind of self-serving reward in doing so.
 The unfortunate consequence is that there is usually a larger problem or situation that is not dealt with, because Persecutor, Victim, and Rescuer are putting all their energy into engaging with each other, maintaining their roles, maintaining their position on the Triangle.